SantoriniDave.com

 Athens to Mykonos ferries at Piraeus port.

 The Piraeus Ferry Port is 30-minutes by taxi or train from central Athens.
 Ferries to Mykonos depart from Gates E6, E7, and E8 which are directly across the street from the train station.
-Tickets can purchased in Piraeus but it’s better to buy ferry tickets in advance.
+Tickets can purchased in Piraeus but it’s best to buy ferry tickets in advance.

 Piraeus Athens to Mykonos ferries.